 Dave HoffmanDave is a multi-talented designer who is well versed in graphic design, photography, music, and many other creative outlets.
 He has a passion for design, and it shows in his work is.
 He is constantly looking for ways to be inspired and always looks to offer a fresh approach on a creative solution.
 Dave finished his Degree at Milwaukee Institute of Art and Design where he received a scholarship and a BFA.
 Dave is now a UX artist at Filament Games, an educational video games company.
 Check out his portfolio site and his blog for the latest on Dave.

 Alex YaegerAlex is a designer whose work clearly shows the amount of thought and care that he puts into design.
 Alex has a unique illustrative style, good presentation aesthetics, and top-notch design skills.
 Alex received multiple awards in the 2010 Portfolio Review Night at College of DuPage including Best portfolio.
 Be sure to stop by Alex’s Portfolio Site.

 Natalie McQueenNatalie's design aesthetic is well grounded in her drawing/fine art abilities.
 The work that Natalie puts out often has a unique hand-drawn quality that gives it a friendly and casual feel.
 Her drawing ability also allows a lot of versatility in her designs ranging from well-crafted logos to stunningly complex illustrations.
-Natalie is continuing her education at Rocky Mountain College of Art and Design in Colorado where she received a scholarship.
+Natalie completed her education at Rocky Mountain College of Art and Design in Colorado where she received a scholarship.